March 2018

 Tenants have rights, and sometimes it almost seems like they have more rights than the property owners.
 If you decide to sell the property you can’t just give them notice that they have to move within a few weeks.
 It really depends on the type of lease they have and if they are in any violation of that lease as well as the state laws that the property is located.
 Another thing that you are going to have to take into consideration is how well you and your tenant get along.

-Your tenant relationship is really going to come into play when it comes time to show the house.
-In a previous article “Tips When Trying To Sell Your House Fast” we went indepth about how to get potential buyers to check out the house.
 With tenants this can be a little more difficult due to the fact that you can’t just walk in at anytime to show the property.
 Viewings will have to be properly scheduled with the tenant as not to break the law, or worse aggravate them to where they can make it more difficult to sell your property.

 If you are lucky enough to have your tenant on a month to month, then things will be much easier.
 You can simply give notice that you will not be renewing their lease next month.
 However, if they have a yearly lease, things may be a little more difficult and hopefully you are on good terms with your tenant to make the process easier.